 The Blue Mountains community has been significantly impacted by bushfires and COVID-19 – please check the places you plan to visit before setting off.

 Pop into the shed at Hillbilly Cider on Bells Line of Road at Bilpin to try their 100 per cent natural cider.
 Anonymous Cafe at Blackheath is the place to go for coffee, while Mountain High Pies at Wentworth Falls has about 30 varieties of pie, including a breakfast pie, chicken and chorizo, and lamb, rosemary and shiraz.

-Old Hartley Post Office Cafe, which was the longest running post office in Australia from 1846 to 1982, is a lovely place to stop for a Devonshire tea or the house speciality, the Pony Xpress Downhill Special pulled pork slider.
+Old Hartley Post Office Cafe, which was the longest running post office in Australia from 1846 to 1982, is a lovely place to stop for the Pony Xpress Downhill Special pulled pork slider.

 The award winning and eco friendly Leura Garage, based in a former garage next to the train station, has a fantastic tasting menu that includes Central Ranges olives, baked camembert, braised lamb shoulder, roasted pumpkin and grilled broccolini with toasted almonds.

 Shop for locally made cow, goat and sheep cheese, olive oil, wine, nuts and honey at Blackheath Growers Market which is held on the second Sunday of the month at Blackheath Community Centre.
 Springwood Growers Market has similar offerings and opens on the fourth Sunday of each month at Springwood Hub.

 The Megalong Valley Tea Rooms is well worth a drive into the valley to stop for one of their famous Devonshire teas or homemade apple pie.
 Sit outside and enjoy the scenic views and the interesting bird life.